 All contributors will be listed as a consortium member, will receive a digital copy of the work, and will have the right to give a world premier within a designated amount of time (see specific projects for details).

-Smart Repertoire has successfully complete two rounds of commissioning, resulting in four new works.
+Smart Repertoire has successfully completed three rounds of commissioning, resulting in six new works.

 Sonatina for alto saxophone and piano by Denis Bédard